MehrdadDw/RadioEuropeAPI/README.md

 #### Asynchronous Calculation

-In a real world scenario, the API users could be numerous, and the diff request can happen not imediately, in this situation we can facilitate an `asynchronous solution` using message queues such as `RabbitMQ` to make the calculation happen constantly even when there is no demand and by storing the results we can increase the `CPU efficiency` by decreasing the `idle time`.
-However, this solution needs some assumptions and overwriting should be taken into account.
+In a real world scenario, the API users could be numerous, and the diff request can happen not immediately, in this situation we can facilitate an `asynchronous solution` using message queues such as `RabbitMQ` to make the calculation happen constantly even when there is no demand and by storing the results we can increase the `CPU efficiency` by decreasing the `idle time`.
+However, this solution needs some assumptions and overwriting could be taken into account.

-This way, after getting both left and right values the calculation starts for future use, no matter wether there already is a demand for the result or not.
+This way, after getting both left and right values the calculation starts for future use, no matter whether there already is a demand for the result or not.

 #### Concurrent Calculation

-In case of `very long` strings, we can also exploit the power of concurrent calculations using threads/tasks, such that each thread/task calculates the difference of handful amount of characters.
+In the case of `very long` strings, we can also exploit the power of concurrent calculations using threads/tasks, such that each thread/task calculates the difference of a handful amount of characters.